Rcoder1/Employee_attrition/README.md

 ------------

     ├── data
     │   ├── WA_Fn-UseC_-HR-Employee-Attrition.csv     <- Data from Kaggle.
     │
     ├── notebook
-    │   ├── Attrition_prediction_IBM.ipynb                      <- Jupyter notebook.
-For
+    │   ├── Attrition_prediction_IBM.ipynb            <- Jupyter notebook for data cleaning, pre-processing, feature engineering, and modeling.
-    │                             │
+    │
-    ├── tableau_dashboard                                       <- Generated analysis as HTML, PDF, LaTeX, etc.
+    ├── tableau_dashboard
-    │   ├──  EDA.twb                                            <- Generated graphics and figures to be used in reporting
+    │   ├──  EDA.twb                                  <- Generated tableau dashboard for Exploratory Data Analysis and the recommended Business Plan
-    │   ├──  EDA_tableau_dashboard.pdf
+    │   ├──  EDA_tableau_dashboard.pdf                <- pdf format of the tableau dashboard
     │
-    ├── IBM - Report_final.pdf                                 <-
+    ├── IBM - Report_final.pdf                        <- The project report with a detailed explanation of pre-processing, feature engineering, modeling, and feature importance.
     │
     ├── README.md                                     <- The top-level README for developers using this project.